A pullback operation on a class of currents: Introduction

 The plan of the paper is as follows.
-Preliminaries and some basic facts about pseudosmooth currents are collected in Section~\ref{prelim}.
-In Section~\ref{SegreChernNormal} we recall Segre forms of ideal sheaves and their relation to currents like \eqref{Mmudef}.
-This relation is used in Section~\ref{gysin} to define a Gysin mapping for pseudosmooth currents.
-Using this the pullback operation is introduced in Section~\ref{pb-op-sec} and Theorem~\ref{thm1} is proved.
+Preliminaries and some basic facts about $\PS$-currents are collected in Section~\ref{prelim}.
+Even though we are primarily interested in currents on complex manifolds, it is convenient and natural in our context to recall some basic facts about differential forms and currents on (reduced) analytic spaces.
+In Section~\ref{MPS} we consider the operator $\mu\mapsto M^\Psi\wedge\mu$ on $\PS$-currents.
+This operator is used in Section~\ref{gysinsektion} to adapt the Gysin mapping in \cite{AESWY1} to our setting.
+Using this Gysin mapping the pullback operation is introduced in Section~\ref{pb-op-sec} and Theorem~\ref{thm1} is proved.
+In Section~\ref{diagonal-alternativ} we give an alternative definition of our pullback that can be generalized to give a definition of a pullback under meromorphic mappings and meromorphic correspondences.
 Theorem~\ref{thm2} is proved in Section~\ref{cohom} and functoriality is discussed in Section~\ref{obstruktion}.

-{\bf Acknowledgment:} I would like to thank Mats Andersson for comments that have improved the presentation.
-I would also like to thank Nessim Sibony for valuable comments.
+{\bf Acknowledgment:} I would like to thank Mats Andersson and Nessim Sibony for valuable comments.
+I would also like to thank the anonymous referee for careful reading and important comments and suggestions.